adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 # Tracing a packet when pinging from R1 to R2
 ![alt text](https://github.com/jwrightazure/lab/blob/master/Expressroute-Q-in-Q/packet-capture-summary.PNG)

 The trace shows that R1 will tag packets with VLAN 100 when pinging R2 and ethertype 0x800.
-SW1 will apply S-tag 1000 on top of VLAN 100 and forward it to SW2.
+SW1 will apply S-tag 1000 with ethertype 0x8100 on top of VLAN 100 and forward it to SW2.
 SW2 is simply switching VLAN 1000 packets.
 SW3 will strip the S-tag 1000, and forward the packet to R2 with a tag of 100.